smolfiddle/CompactVault/TECHNICAL_ARCHITECTURE.md

 # CompactVault: Technical Architecture

-## 1. Core Philosophy
+## 1. Core Philosophy: The WORM Archive

+CompactVault is architected as a **local-first, permanent asset archive**.
+Its design is fundamentally based on the **WORM (Write Once, Read Many)** principle.
+Every technical decision is made to support the goal of creating a secure, immutable, and reliable long-term storage system for digital assets.

-CompactVault is built on the principle of **simplicity and portability**.
-It operates as a single-file Python web server with a vanilla JavaScript frontend, requiring no external dependencies beyond a standard Python installation.
-This ensures it is lightweight, easy to run, and easy to understand.
+-   **Portability & Simplicity:** It runs as a single-file Python server with an embedded vanilla JavaScript frontend, requiring no external dependencies.
+This ensures maximum portability and ease of use.
+-   **Data Integrity:** The primary goal is to ensure that once an asset is stored, it cannot be accidentally altered or corrupted.
+-   **Local-First:** All data is stored and managed on the user's local machine, guaranteeing privacy and control.

 ## 2. Backend Architecture (server.py)

 The backend is a multi-threaded HTTP server built using Python's standard `http.server` and `socketserver` libraries.

-### Key Components:

--   **`ThreadedHTTPServer`**: A simple extension of `http.server.HTTPServer` that uses `ThreadingMixIn` to handle each incoming request in a separate thread, allowing the server to manage multiple concurrent connections.
+-   **`ThreadedHTTPServer`**: Handles each incoming request in a separate thread to manage concurrent connections.

--   **`RequestHandler`**: This is the core of the web server.
-It inherits from `BaseHTTPRequestHandler` and is responsible for:
+-   **`RequestHandler`**: The core of the web server, responsible for:
-    -   **Routing**: A simple regex-based router maps API endpoints (e.g., `/api/projects`, `/api/assets/{id}`) to their corresponding handler methods within the class.
+    -   **Routing**: A regex-based router maps API endpoints (e.g., `/api/projects`) to handler methods.
-    -   **Authentication & Security**: Implements Basic Authentication to protect the vault.
-The password is read from the `COMPACTVAULT_PASSWORD` environment variable.
-A per-IP rate limiter is also used to prevent abuse, while allowing legitimate bursts of requests during operations like file uploads.
+    -   **Authentication**: Implements Basic Authentication via the `COMPACTVAULT_PASSWORD` environment variable.
+    -   **Rate Limiting**: A per-IP rate limiter prevents abuse while allowing legitimate bursts of requests during uploads.
-    -   **Request Handling**: Contains methods for handling GET, POST, and DELETE requests for all API endpoints.
-    -   **Response Compression**: Compresses responses with Gzip where appropriate to reduce bandwidth.

--   **`CompactVaultManager`**: This class acts as the data and logic layer, abstracting all database operations away from the `RequestHandler`.
-It manages the SQLite connection, schema creation, and all business logic for creating, retrieving, and managing projects, collections, and assets.
-Its responsibilities include:
+-   **`CompactVaultManager`**: The data and logic layer that abstracts all database operations.
+It is the sole component responsible for enforcing the WORM model.
-    -   **Asset Previews:** The manager can generate previews for various asset types.
-For text-based files (including source code), it reads the content for in-browser display.
-For other types like images and video, it provides metadata for the frontend to render the appropriate preview element.
-    -   **Natural Sorting of Assets:** To ensure an intuitive user experience, asset sorting is handled entirely by the backend.
-When a collection is requested, the manager first retrieves the complete list of asset filenames for that collection.
-It then sorts this list in memory using a natural sort algorithm (correctly handling numbers embedded in text) before paginating and returning the requested page of results.
-This guarantees a consistent and correct sort order across the entire dataset, which would be impossible to achieve with client-side sorting on paginated data.

-## 3. Database Design (SQLite)
+## 3. Storage Layer: The Immutable Vault

 CompactVault uses a single SQLite file (`.vault`) as its database.
-It operates in **Write-Ahead Logging (WAL) mode** (`PRAGMA journal_mode = WAL;`), which provides higher concurrency by allowing readers to operate while data is being written.

-### Schema:

--   `projects`: Stores project metadata.
--   `collections`: Stores collection metadata, with a `parent_id` to enable a nested, folder-like hierarchy.
--   `assets`: Contains metadata for each asset, including its type, format, and a JSON `manifest`.
--   `chunks`: This is the heart of the storage system.
-It stores unique, compressed data chunks.
+The storage architecture is the heart of the WORM implementation.

--   `metadata`: A key-value table for storing additional asset information, such as the original filename.
+### WORM (Write Once, Read Many) Model

+The `CompactVaultManager` provides methods for adding and reading data, but **intentionally lacks methods for editing or deleting assets**.
+The API exposed by the `RequestHandler` reflects this; there are no `PUT`, `PATCH`, or `DELETE` endpoints for assets.
+This architectural constraint is the primary mechanism for ensuring the permanence of the archive.

-### Chunk-Based Storage & Deduplication:
+### Chunk-Based Storage & Data Integrity

-To save space and improve I/O, all assets are split into fixed-size chunks.
+To guarantee integrity and save space, all assets are chunked and hashed:

 1. When a file is uploaded, it is broken into chunks.
-2. Each chunk is compressed using `zlib`.
-3. A `SHA-256` hash of the uncompressed chunk data is calculated.
+2. A `SHA-256` hash of each chunk's data is calculated.
-4. The compressed data is stored in the `chunks` table, indexed by its hash.
+3. The chunk is compressed and stored in the `chunks` table, indexed by its hash.

-If a new file contains a chunk with a hash that already exists in the database, that chunk is not stored again.
-This provides **data deduplication** at the chunk level.

-The `assets` table does not store the file itself, but rather a JSON `manifest` that contains an ordered list of the hashes of the chunks that constitute the file.
+This system provides two key benefits for a permanent archive:
+-   **Data Deduplication:** If multiple files contain the same chunk, it is only stored once.
+-   **Verifiability:** The asset's `manifest` (a list of chunk hashes) acts as a checksum for the entire file.
+This allows for future integrity checks to verify that the asset data has not degraded or been tampered with at the storage level.

+### Database & WAL Mode

+The database runs in **Write-Ahead Logging (WAL) mode** (`PRAGMA journal_mode = WAL;`), which provides high-performance reads and writes.
+A graceful shutdown mechanism (`signal_handler` for Ctrl+C) is implemented to run a database checkpoint, which commits all changes from the `.wal` log file into the main database and ensures the temporary files are cleanly removed.

 ## 4. Frontend Architecture

-The frontend is a single-page application (SPA) written entirely in **vanilla JavaScript (ES6+)**, with no frameworks or external libraries.
-The HTML, CSS, and JavaScript are all embedded as strings within the main `server.py` file and served as a single HTML document.
+The frontend is a dependency-free, single-page application (SPA) written in vanilla JavaScript (ES6+).
+The HTML, CSS, and JavaScript are embedded as strings within `server.py`.

-### Startup & Vault Selection

-Upon starting, the server checks for the existence of `.vault` files:
--   **No Vaults Found:** If no vault files exist, the server automatically creates a `default.vault` and initializes a `CompactVaultManager` to use it.
-The main application UI is served immediately.
--   **Vaults Found:** If one or more `.vault` files are present, the `CompactVaultManager` is **not** immediately initialized.
-Instead, the server serves a special HTML page that acts as a vault selector.
-This page allows the user to either choose an existing vault or create a new one.

-Only after a vault is selected (via the `/api/select_db` endpoint) is the `CompactVaultManager` instance created and associated with the server process.
-All subsequent API requests are then handled by this manager instance.

-### Key Components:

--   **State Management:** A global `state` object holds the application's entire state.
--   **API Client:** A simple `api` helper function standardizes `fetch` requests to the backend.
--   **Virtual Rendering:** The asset list uses a virtual scrolling mechanism.
-Only the visible items in the list are rendered in the DOM, allowing the UI to remain fast and responsive even with thousands of assets.
+-   **Virtual Rendering:** The asset list uses virtual scrolling, rendering only the visible items in the DOM.
+This ensures the UI remains fast and responsive even with thousands of assets.
--   **UI Logic:** The UI is dynamically rendered and updated by manipulating the DOM directly.
-It is designed to be largely stateless regarding data, simply rendering the sorted and paginated data provided by the backend.
-List items are styled to wrap long filenames, ensuring full visibility.
-The code is organized by feature (e.g., `loadProjects`, `renderVisibleAssets`).
+-   **Backend-Driven Logic:** The frontend is designed to be a "dumb" client.
+It is primarily responsible for rendering the data provided by the backend.
+Crucial logic, such as sorting, is handled entirely by the backend to ensure consistency.

-## 5. Key Feature Implementations
+## 5. Key Data Flows

--   **Chunked Uploads:** Large files are uploaded in chunks via separate POST requests.
-The server reassembles these chunks and processes them in a background thread, preventing the UI from freezing.

--   **Optimized Video Streaming:** The backend supports HTTP Range Requests.
-When a video is played, the browser can request specific byte ranges of the file.
-The server reads the asset's manifest, identifies which chunks contain the requested bytes, and streams only those chunks back to the client.
-This enables instant seeking without downloading the entire file.

--   **Graceful Shutdown:** The server listens for `SIGINT` (Ctrl+C) and `SIGTERM` signals.
-The `signal_handler` ensures that the database connection is properly checkpointed and closed before the process exits, which is crucial for cleaning up the SQLite WAL files.
+### Asset Ingestion (Write Once)

+1. A file is dropped onto the UI.
+2. The frontend JavaScript reads the file and sends it in small chunks to the `/api/upload/chunk` endpoint.
+3. Once all chunks are sent, the frontend calls `/api/upload/complete`.
+4. The backend places a task in a queue to process the asset in a background thread.
+5. The `CompactVaultManager` worker processes the chunks, creates a `manifest` (the ordered list of hashes), and inserts the final, immutable asset record into the database.

+### Asset Retrieval (Read Many)

+1. The user navigates to a collection.
+2. The frontend requests assets from `/api/collections/{id}/assets`.
+3. The backend fetches all asset records for that collection, sorts them using a **natural sort algorithm** in memory, and returns only the paginated slice requested by the client.
+4. For previews or downloads, the backend reads the asset's manifest and streams the constituent data chunks from the database in the correct order.